-As a second-year medical student, I never imagined I would have the chance delve into research Yet, here I am, reflecting on an incredible summer studentship with the British Association for Lung Research (BALR).
+As a second-year medical student, I never imagined I would have the chance delve into research Yet, here I am, reflecting on an incredible summer studentship with the British Association for Lung Research (BALR) and Pulmonary Fibrosis NI.

-From day one, I was immersed in research, guided by my supervisor Dr Schock, whose passion for research was truly infectious.
+From day one, I was immersed in research, guided by my supervisor Dr Bettina Schock at the Wellcome-Wolfson Institute for Experimental Medicines (WWIEM) at Queen’s University Belfast, whose passion for research was truly infectious.
 Each day was a blend of learning and hands-on experience.
 I was able to conduct novel and useful research, and I saw firsthand how our work could lead to new understanding and perspective on pulmonary fibrosis.

 One of the most rewarding aspects was being invited to present my research at the Irish Thoracic Society annual meeting.
 It showed me that the research the BALR enabled me to conduct was interesting to experts in the field, which gave me a great sense of achievement.
 I am looking forward to presenting it this November.